Overwriting a network diagram rebuilds the network diagram content from network features and network objects currently selected in a geographic map.

 - There are no dirty areas on the container features related to the network objects used as input to overwrite the diagram.

 - The All Layers diagram mode must be turned on for the diagram layer to which the operation applies so all layers are present in the Contents pane whether they contain diagram features or not.
-If it is turned off, click All Layers in the Manage group of the Network Diagram tab.
+If it is turned off, on the Network Diagram tab, in the Manage group, click All Layers .

 Overwrite a network diagram